 In a later scene Rose proves she is skilled with a gun, and she publicly challenges Florentino to come face her in a gunfight.
 When Rose begins to show an interest in Diego Delarosa, the town doctor, Florentino confronts him and threatens to kill him.
 Rose decides that until either she or Florentino is dead, no one around her is safe.

 Mark Medoff and I developed Rose in Flames by reimagining our earlier opera, Sara McKinnon.
-Audiences responded enthusiastically to university productions of Sara McKinnon in Las Cruces and Boulder, but we decided that we could create a more focused, powerfully expressive opera by simplifying the story.
+Audiences responded enthusiastically to university productions of Sara McKinnon in Las Cruces and Boulder, but we decided that we could create a more focused, more powerfully expressive opera by simplifying the story.
 We reduced the time spent telling the story by focusing on the principal characters, eliminating several secondary characters, and simplifying the plot.
-This allowed us to increase the time the remaining characters spent showing their feelings by means of expressive singing.
+This allowed us to increase the time the remaining characters spend showing their feelings by means of expressive singing.